 The genus Calliphora contains the bluebottles, and the genus Lucilia contains the greenbottles.

-Above is a preserved specimen of the common bluebottle, Calliphora vomitoria, and below a close-up of the head.
+Above is a preserved specimen of the common bluebottle, Calliphora vomitoria, and below a close-up photograph and drawing of the head.
 It breeds throughout the year.
 Adults have a bluish metallic abdomen.
-Note the huge eyes, the two sausage-shaped things are part of the aristate antennae, adult length is 10 -12 mm.
+Note the huge eyes, the two sausage-shaped things are part of the aristate antennae, adult length is 8 - 14 mm, wingspan 15 - 25 mm.
 It is usually the females that we find in our houses, as they search for meat or fish on which to lay their eggs.
-The males tend to stay outside basking and drinking nectar from flowers.
+The males tend to stay outside basking in the sun and drinking nectar from flowers.

 The female lays her eggs on carcasses, open wounds or rotting meat for her larva to feed on.
 The eggs are creamy white, and 1.5 mm long, and can hatch within a day.
 A female can lay up to 600 eggs in her life time.
 The pupa is a dull red/brown.